samhains/samhains.github.io/blog/_posts/temp/2018-09-13-nuclear-energy-taxonomy-entries.md

 Each of the entries will be laid out on the map with a description.
 They will also reference a table on the front if the encounter involves a degree of randomness.

 **Entries**<br>
 These are some ideas for 'Entries' that will appear on the map.
 I have provided some commentary on how the 'random event' table might augment the entry.
-A number of these ideas are also taken from Zak S's writings:
+A number of these ideas are also adapted from Zak S's writings:
-* Trees grow in strange shapes.
-Roll for how the tree might obstruct the travellers path, lead to an otherwise unreachable place, immobilize a companion.
-This may push the other dogs to make a decision - do we leave the dog here?
-Do we send another dog out to seek help from the nearby animals?
+* Radioactive dogs.
+Hundreds of stray dogs have learned to survive in the woods around the exclusion zone – mainly descendants of those left behind after the nuclear disaster, when residents were banned from taking their beloved pets to safety.
 * A cuckoo whose song has changed.
 Roll for the details of the song.
 Disoriented, a dog might lose their memory, it might force them to reveal their love for another dog (that dog might become hopelessly in service of the other), forces everyone to dance, 2 dogs (randomly decided by dice rolls) disappear and start making out.
 * A racoon giving birth.
 Party expected to assist.
 Roll for various 'cute' mutations if childbirth is successful.
 * Haunted woods - spirits have taken over abandoned spots where animals no longer live.
 Roll for eclipse, the fauna and ghosts eyes glow with a terrible radioactive light, all creatures of the forest find the party so laughable they can hardly breathe.
+* Trees grow in strange shapes.
+Roll for how the tree might obstruct the travellers path, lead to an otherwise unreachable place, immobilize a companion.
+This may push the other dogs to make a decision - do we leave the dog here?
+Do we send another dog out to seek help from the nearby animals?
 * Mutant firebug army.
 * A stalker - an illegal explorer/artefact scavenger in "The Zone"
 * A gigantic antenna - Researcher presence.
 Ominous and disorienting.